 1. Encourage Learning Opportunities

 Perhaps the #1 strategy for increasing employee productivity is providing opportunities to receive more education, according to the findings of a study by the National Center for Education Statistics.
 The study revealed a direct correlation between employers providing access to continuing education and an increase in employee productivity.
 On one end of the spectrum, this can include companies providing internal cross-training and employee development.
-Conversely, companies can offer tuition assistance for their employees to further their education with a Master of Business Administration.
+Conversely, companies can offer tuition assistance for their employees to further their education with a Master in Business Administration.

 2. Provide Employees with Technology